 Launching Emacs

 Jotain supports three launch patterns.
-Pick the one that matches the task — they’re complementary, not alternatives.One-shot
+Pick the one that matches the

-A freshemacs process every time.
+A fresh emacs process every time.
 Loads the full Jotain config; pays

 package-init cost on every launch.

-just bench runs.
+Best for sanity checks, CI, and just bench runs.
 Avoid for day-to-day

 editing — the startup cost adds up.